Verifier

 Safety

-Safety is an abstraction that is useful for reasoning about security.
-It should be thought about
+Safety is an abstraction that is useful for reasoning about the security of L2 blocks.

 to finalized

 .
-Users can choose to operate on information based on its
+Users can choose to operate on L2 data

-level of safety depending on their risk profile and personal preferences.
+based on its level of safety, taking into account their risk profile and personal preferences.

 The following labels are used to describe both inputs and outputs: